-If we do not carry out repairs as agreed you can, in certain circumstances, ask us to get another contractor instead.
-If the second contractor does not do the repair in time, we will pay you compensation.
-This is called 'Right to Repair'.
+If we do not carry out repairs as agreed, you can, in certain circumstances, request the council to send a second operative or contractor.
+If the second operative or contractor does not do the repair in time, we will pay you compensation.

 A repair won't qualify for the scheme if: